magepages/mpdocs/docs/seo-rules-m2/index.md

 ## How to configure

-As we mentioned, Mageplaza Metadata Template Rules extension allows the store owner to create the specific rule information.
+As we mentioned, Mageplaza SEO Rules extension allows the store owner to create the specific rule information.
 This user guide will set off the walkthrough to

 * General Configuration
 * Rules